GrimReaper2654/GrimReaper2654/README.md

 Simply put, I am a cringe individual who spends too much time online.
 All I do is read and code stuff online, I have no friends (no longer true).
-I am the type of person who would rather spend 10 hours writing code to automate a 10 minute task.
+I am the type of person who would spend 10 hours writing code to automate a 10 minute task.

 BTW I'm still alive... probably